Protestantism in Ukraine: Baptists

 The Baptist Church is one of the oldest Protestant denominations, and Evangelical Baptists are among the most active Christian confessions in Ukraine and the world.

 In 16th-century Ukraine, German Anabaptists and Mennonites moved to Ukraine seeking refuge from Lutheran and Catholic persecution in their lands.
 During a spiritual revival among them in the 19th century they started reaching out to the local Ukrainian population with the Gospel, inviting them for an hour of Bible study.
 Since an hour in German is pronounced as Shtunde, the early converts became known as the Shtundists and later the Baptist denomination in Ukraine was created by them.

 The first Baptist baptism (or "baptism by faith" of adult people) in Ukraine took place in 1864 on the river Inhul in the Yelizavetgrad province (now Kirovohrad Oblast), in a German settlement.
 In 1867, the first Baptist communities were organized in that area.
 From there, the trend spread to the south of Ukraine and then to other regions as well.
-One of the first Baptist communities was registered in Kiev in 1907, and in 1908 the First All-Russian Convention of Baptists was held there.
+One of the first Baptist communities was registered in Kyiv in 1907, and in 1908 the First All-Russian Convention of Baptists was held there.
 Than All-Russian Union of Baptists was established in the town of Yekaterinoslav (now Dnipro).

 From the 1920s, Evangelical Christians and Baptists were prohibited in Soviet Ukraine.
 To some extent, they were revived during and after World War II.
 In 1944, Baptists and Evangelical Christians united in the Church of Evangelical Christian Baptists (ECB).
 They were later joined by other smaller Baptist and Evangelical trends.
 At the end of the 1950s, 75% of the believers of the All-USSR Council of ECB lived in Ukraine.
 Another reported revival was in the 1970s.